waii-ai/waii-sdk-py/doc/docs/access-rules-module.md

 ---

-The `Access Rule` module contains methods related to creating access rules to ensure secure access to data for all users
+The `Access Rules` module contains methods related to creating access rules to ensure secure access to data for all users

 Currently, we support access rules scoped to Tables